Basic Engineering Terms | Automobile Engineering.

 The field of automobile engineering deals with automobile design, development, production, and maintenance.
 A self-propelled machine used for transportation, typically designed to carry passengers or goods.

-In basic engineering terms, several factors are causing the vehicle to run on the road.
+In basic engineering terms, there are several factors that are conducting the vehicle to run on the road.
 Some of these are-

 1. Chassis - The structure or the frame of the vehicle.

-2. Powertrain – The system that delivers the power in the car like the engine, transmission, etc.
+2. Powertrain - The system which delivers the power in the car like the engine, transmission, etc.

 3. Engine - The device converts fuel into mechanical energy to generate vehicle movement power.